notrueindian/jekyll/_posts/2019-12-05-how-to-sandbox-baldurs-gate-descent-into-avernus.md

 ---
 layout: post
-title: Running Baldurs Gate: Descent into Avernus as a sandbox subtitle : The first of a possible 10,000 word series
+title: Running Baldurs Gate Descent into Avernus as a sandbox subtitle : The first of a possible 10,000 word series
 tags: [reviews,rpg-theory]
 author: notrueindian